nullbett/tryhackme/blue/README.md

 Do to the vuln script I can see that this system is vulnerable to smb-vuln-ms17-010 which allows for remote code execution.

 A simple google search of "smb-vuln-ms17-010" will pull up the information about this vulnerability.
 Reading the first line of the [article](https://nmap.org/nsedoc/scripts/smb-vuln-ms17-010.html) we can see that ms17-010 is also known as "EternalBlue".
-This is helpful information because it will make it easier to find a module within metasploit.
+This is helpful information because it will make it easier to find a module within Metasploit.

 ---